 Why it Doesn’t work for Powerlifting

-Which is a very long introduction to my main topic, why the idea of performing Bulgarian powerlifting is flawed and really doesn’t work (it’s been tried for years and always fails).
-And there are actually a few reasons for it but they all sort of come down to the same thing which is the difference between the sports.
+Which is a very long introduction to my main topic, why the idea of performing Bulgarian powerlifting is flawed and really doesn’t work.
+I’ve been doing this for two and a half decades and it comes up about every 5 years or so.
+And it never works.
+Ever.
+There are actually a few reasons for it but they all sort of come down to the same thing which is the difference between the sports.

 Olympic lifting is about throwing the bar into the air, simplistically speaking.
 To catch a snatch means throwing the bar high enough to get under it with your arms overhead.
 To catch a clean means the same with the bar on your chest.
 You can lift more in the clean since it doesn’t have to go as high.
 And the really key part of this is the explosive bit that happens at the end.
 It lasts about 0.2 seconds, is an explosive (albeit maximally explosive) movement and defines whether or not you make the lift.